Heat wave hacks: 16 ways to stay cool in the summer | News

 8. Change your sheets

-If you haven’t already, switch out heavy comforters or thick blankets for thinner sheets made of light, breathable cotton or even silk and satin for a cooler night’s sleep.
+If you haven’t already, switch out heavy comforters or thick blankets for thinner sheets made of light, breathable cotton or even silk and satin for a more comfortable night’s sleep.

 9. Hang sheets in cool areas of the house

-If there’s a certain area of your home that is usually cast in shade (or if you have a basement), hang your bedding there to expose it to cooler air.
+If there’s a certain area of your home that is usually cast in shade (or if you have a basement), hang your bedding there to expose it to colder air.

 10. Frozen under the covers